eam-00/Util-scripts/README.md

 ## reboot-email.sh

-Send an email when the server is rebooted.
+Send an email notification when the server is rebooted.

 ## check-updates.sh